PsyTeachR/mcs-conv/docs/09-correlation.md

 For the chapter we will focus on Reading Ability and IQ but for further practice you can look at other relationships in your free time.

-A probable hypothesis could be that as Reading Ability increases so does Intelligence (think of the issue with causality and direction).
+A probable hypothesis could be that as Reading Ability increases so does Intelligence (but think of the issue with causality and direction).
 Phrasing the hypothesis more formally, we hypothesise that the reading ability of school children, as measured through a standardized test, and intelligence, again measured through a standardized test, are positively correlated.

-## Activity 3: Assumptions
+## Activity 3: Assumptions {#corr-a3}

 First, however, we must check some assumptions of the correlation tests.
 The main assumptions we need to check are: